TBD54566975/did-dht/spec/spec.md

 #### Generating a Retention Solution

-A [[ref:Retention Solution]] is a form of [proof of work](https://en.bitcoin.it/wiki/Proof_of_work) bound to a specific DID identifier, using input values supplied by given [gateway](registry/index.html#gateways).
+A [[ref:Retention Solution]] is a form of [proof of work](https://en.bitcoin.it/wiki/Proof_of_work) bound to a specific DID identifier, using input values supplied by a given [gateway](registry/index.html#gateways).
 The proof of work is performed using the [SHA-256 hashing algorithm](https://en.wikipedia.org/wiki/SHA-2) over the concatenation of a the `did` identifier and random [`nonce`](https://en.wikipedia.org/wiki/Cryptographic_nonce) supplied by the user, and a `hash` value [supplied by the gateway](#get-the-current-challenge).
 The result of a given proof of work attempt is